AlexNesvit/my-github-bot/README.md

 # <div align="center">🟣 Project My GitHub Bot 🟣</div>

-## This script will create a commit for each day 😜, starting from 365 days ago and going back to the present day.
-After creating all commits, it will push them to the remote repository.
-Make sure to run this script in a Git repository directory, and ensure that Git is properly configured to perform commits and push to a remote repository.
-You can change the number of days in the code 😉
+## This updated script generates a unique commit for each day by first clearing the data.txt file.
+It then creates between 1 to 22 random commits for each day 😜, beginning from 365 days ago and counting back to the present.
+Once all commits are created, they're pushed to the remote repository.
+It's essential to run this script within a Git repository and ensure Git is set up correctly for commit and push operations.
+The script's flexibility allows for adjusting the number of days to suit your needs 😅.